Privacy policy

 • Profile information

-• Legitimate interest: The processing is necessary to satisfy our legitimate interest in managing the relationship with customers, suppliers, partners and GLEIF.
+The processing is necessary to satisfy our legitimate interest in managing the relationship with corporate clients, suppliers, partners and GLEIF.

 Monitoring and evaluation of the relationship with customers, suppliers, partners and GLEIF